pinfactory/www.pinfactory.org/privacy.md

-Pinfactory websites (collectively Pinfactory in this document) refer to sites hosted on the pinfactory.ca domain, including www.pinfactory.ca and market.pinfactory.ca.
+Pinfactory websites (collectively Pinfactory in this document) refer to sites hosted on the pinfactory.org domain, including www.pinfactory.org and market.pinfactory.org.
 This privacy policy describes how Pinfactory uses and protects any information that you give us.
 We are committed to ensuring that your privacy is protected.
 If you provide us with personal information, you can be assured that it will only be used in accordance with this privacy statement.

-Website Visitors
+## Website Visitors

 Like most website operators, Pinfactory collects non-personally-identifying information of the